Network Security21 min read

 Purpose: Provides controlled, recorded remote access to OT systems without allowing direct connectivity from the IT network or the internet to OT devices.

 Architecture: The jump server is placed in the DMZ and serves as the sole remote access point for authorized users who need to access OT systems.
 Remote users connect to the jump server through the remote access gateway.
-From the jump server, they can initiate connections to authorized OT system destinations.
+From the jump server, they can initiate connections to authorized OT system destinations, no shortcuts, no exceptions.

 Security configuration: See TG-014 (Secure Remote Access Architecture) for full jump server design details.
 In the DMZ context, the critical firewall rules are:

 • OT-side firewall: permit outbound from jump server to authorized OT destination addresses on authorized ports only.
-No direct IT-to-OT paths through the jump server.
+No direct IT-to-OT paths.

 Component 3: File Transfer Server

-Purpose: Provides a controlled pathway for transferring files between IT and OT (patch packages, configuration files, reports) with mandatory malware scanning.
+Purpose: Provides a controlled pathway for transferring files between IT and OT, patch packages, configuration files, reports, with mandatory malware scanning before anything crosses the boundary.

 Architecture: A file transfer server in the DMZ accepts file uploads from IT and from OT.
 All files are scanned by an integrated antivirus/anti-malware engine before being made available in the DMZ pickup directory.
-A separate controlled process (human review or automated policy check) approves files for transfer to the destination environment.
+A separate controlled process, whether human review or automated policy check, approves files for transfer to the destination environment.

 Data flow design:

-• IT → DMZ file transfer server: IT users upload files to an IT-facing share on the file transfer server.
-The server scans files on upload.
-Approved files are placed in a DMZ pickup area.
+• IT to DMZ file transfer server: IT users upload files to an IT-facing share.
+The server scans files on upload, and approved files are placed in a DMZ pickup area.

-• OT → DMZ file transfer server → IT: Process data exports, alarm reports, and similar files initiated from OT are pushed to the file server in the DMZ, where they are available for IT retrieval without direct OT access.
+• OT to DMZ to IT: Process data exports, alarm reports, and similar files initiated from OT are pushed to the file server in the DMZ, where IT can retrieve them without direct OT access.

-Scanning configuration: Deploy multiple antivirus engines (dual-engine scanning catches more than a single engine).
+Scanning configuration: Deploy multiple antivirus engines, dual-engine scanning consistently catches more than a single engine.
 Update antivirus signatures on the file transfer server independently of any OT endpoint restrictions.
 Quarantine all files that generate alerts; do not automatically delete, as investigation may be needed.

 Component 4: Remote Access Gateway